Restaurant Reservations in Japan: A Comprehensive Guide

 Takeaways

-Overall, I think it’s worth it to splurge on some higher-end meals in Japan for a memorable trip.
+Overall, I think it is worth it to splurge on some higher-end meals in Japan for a memorable trip.
 Yes, it may require a bit of research and effort to make reservations before you go, but as long as you don’t overwhelm yourself by trying to book too many places, the process won’t be overly stressful or frustrating.

-In some cases, if you don’t have a reservation and find yourself turned away from all the restaurants you come across due to full bookings or long lines, don’t worry – there’s always a great fallback option.
+In some cases, if you don’t have a reservation and find yourself turned away from all the restaurants you come across due to full bookings or long lines, don’t worry – there is always a great fallback option.
 Head to depachika (department store basement food halls), which offer an impressive selection of good quality bento boxes, sweets and other delicious ready-to-eat meals.

 Here are some of our Japan travel food guides and restaurant recommendations: